 Why does sustainable forestry matter in our purchase decisions?

-You would think this is strange but timber, both evergreens and broadleaf trees, are managed around the world as an agricultural crop, albeit slower growing than corn or wheat.
+You would think this is strange but timber, both evergreens and broadleaf trees, is managed around the world as an agricultural crop, albeit slower growing than corn or wheat.

-When one sees photographs of rainforests burning around the world, this represents an alternate use of that timberland for agricultural re-use rather than for the valuing of the trees grown on the land.
+When one sees photographs of rainforests burning around the world, this represents an alternate use of that timberland for agricultural re-use rather than valuing the trees which grow on the land.